 Function 4: DETECT

-You will be breached.
-The question is whether you find out in hours or in months.
-CSF 2.0 consolidated DETECT from three categories to two, focusing on what matters.
+Detection determines whether an incident is discovered in hours or in months.
+CSF 2.0 consolidated DETECT from three categories to two.

 | Category | What it means | SME action |